Mong Kung: History

 Mong Kung has had a turbulent and unstable history.
 It was described by Sir Charles Haukes Todd during the colonial period as: ...a State blessed with very fertile soil and good streams.
 But here also local dissension and Burman interference had brought ruin.

+In the popular Shan folktale Khun San Law and Nan Oo Pyin, Mong Kung is the hometown of the female character, Nan Oo Pyin.

 More recently the area has been ravaged by conflicts between the Shan State Army-South (SSA-S) and the Burmese Army.